mattkatz/cc-pypa-poetry-mkdocs/docs/tutorial.md

 - CODECOV_TOKEN, see [Codecov GitHub Action - Usage](https://github.com/marketplace/actions/codecov?version=v1.5.2#usage)

-## Step 7: Upload code to GitHub
+## Step 7: Upload code to your remote repo

-Back to your develop environment, find the folder named after the `project_slug`.
+Back to your development environment, find the folder named after the `project_slug`.
-Move into this folder, and then setup git to use your GitHub repo and upload the
+Move into this folder, and then setup git to use your GitHub or GitLab repo and upload the
 code:

+### GitHub
 ``` bash
 cd my-package